Your Business Needs To Be At or Near The Top of the Google Search Results to Be Visible

 Always try to get reviews from your satisfied customers, and always respond to them, where advisable (there are some HIPAA considerations for medical practices; be sure you know the rules before you respond!)

-Analyze Your Success
+Analyze Your Strategies

 You should regularly review your strategy and your metrics.
 Analytics and reports can help you see what’s working and what isn’t in your question to reach the top of Google’s search results.

 Google is always adding in new functionality to Google Search Console.
 One of our new favorite ways to give clients meaningful reports is to reference the Search Console Insights, hiding in plain site in GSC.

 Mastering SEO is a learning process.
 Spend more time on keywords that aren’t moving enough.
 If you have tried something in the past and it worked, use the same strategy going forward.

 When you see content reacting and people visiting a blog article (like what happened on boomcycle.com with this very article!) it pays to update that content, and ask Google to re-index it.
 Which we’ve now done multiple times since we’ve been testing this article.